“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 In April 2018, Mayor Garcetti and the City Council declared an emergency shelter crisis and took advantage of a new state law that enables cities to construct bridge housing — faster than ever before — on any land owned or leased by the City.

-To expedite construction, the Mayor’s 2018-19 budget includes a $20 million fund to construct emergency bridge housing city-wide, which is equally available to each Council District.
+To expedite construction, the Mayor has continued to advocate among City, County, and State partners to continue increasing funding for our bridge housing programs, ease regulatory barriers, and services.
 To receive increased sanitation funding for the area, each Councilmember must identify a site or building adjacent to a high-density homeless population, and create emergency bridge housing.

-In total, the Mayor’s budget includes more than $450 million in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.
-That represents a 147% increase over last year.
+In total, the Mayor’s budget includes more than $460 million in supportive housing, bridge housing, services, and facilities to help homeless Angelenos find their way off the streets and under a roof.

 The Mayor also fought for — and won — funding from the state’s budget surplus to help cities across California find, build, and expand housing for their homeless populations.
-Thanks to that effort, Los Angeles alone is receiving $166 million from the state to bring our unhoused neighbors indoors.
+Thanks to that effort, Los Angeles alone received $85 million in 2018 and $124 million from the state in 2019 to bring our unhoused neighbors indoors.

 Homeless Ends One Interaction at a Time

-In the months leading up to each new bridge housing site opening, the County will direct unprecedented outreach, mental health, career, and addiction support services to nearby encampments to help prepare homeless Angelenos to move indoors.
+In the months leading up to each new bridge housing site opening, the County will coordinate outreach that will deliver street level engagements, mental health, career, and addiction support services to nearby encampments to help prepare homeless Angelenos to move indoors.

 Keeping Our Neighborhoods Clean

-As the new bridge housing sites open their doors, City Sanitation teams will work to restore spaces that were previously encampment sites into safe, clean, public passageways.
+As the new bridge housing sites open their doors, City Sanitation teams will work to restore spaces that were previously encampment sites into open and clear public spaces.

 On a Path to a Permanent Home